Lew Wallace and the Palace of the Governors

 Read more about Lew Wallace here: britannica.com.

 A photo taken outside the Palace of the Governors appears on this page.
 This is where jewelry artisans and doll makers display and sell their work for reasonable prices.
-They can tell you which mine the stones came from.
-The Sleeping Beauty mine is now closed.
-An example of a Sleeping Beauty turqouise is on this page.
-Unfortunately, many mines that were once rich with natural gems are getting depleted.
+They can tell you which mine the stones came from and may be willing to negotiate prices, especially with multiple purchases.
+Unfortunately, many mines in this region that were once rich with natural gems are getting depleted.

-The Palace of the Governors is the fourth stop on our New Mexico Trail!
+The Palace of the Governors is the fifth stop on our New Mexico Author Adventures Trail!